epsilonrt/gxPL/doc/doc02-configurable-services.md

     Note that the assumption is there is a global variable called debugMode that is set to 0 or 1 to indicate if the program should print debugging messages.
-Also, the xPL_strcmpIgnoreCase is provided in xPL and does pretty much what it says.
+Also, the strcasecmp is provided in xPL and does pretty much what it says.
 While xPL identifiers in general should be lower case, unless case really matters, you should try to be "generous" when looking at configurable values (or received xPL message values, for that